Rasmus Lindgren: Ajax

-On 6 January 2003, Eredivisie side AFC Ajax was impressed with his performance and offered him a professional contract following a trial.
+On 6 January 2003, Eredivisie side Ajax was impressed with his performance and offered him a professional contract following a trial.
 It was announced on 17 January 2003 that he signed a one–year contract with the club.

 After joining Ajax, Lindgren was assigned to the club's second team for the next two years.
 A year later on 24 March 2004, he signed a one–year contract extension with the club.
 Ahead of the 2004–05 season, Lindgren was promoted to the club's first team squad, having called up to Ajax's training squad.
 Following this, Lindgren returned to the Ajax's second team.
 However, lack of first team opportunities at the club led him to consider his future at Ajax.
 Shortly after, he was called up to the club's first team squad.
 Lindgren made his debut for Ajax, in the 1–2 away win in the Eredivisie against NAC Breda on 13 February 2005.
 After the match, Lindgren says he is happy to make his debut and expected to make his way into the first team.
 Three days later, on 16 February 2005, Lindgren made his European debut, coming on as a 78th-minute substitute, in a 1–0 win against Auxerre in the first leg of the UEFA Cup Round of 32.
 In the return leg, however, the club lost 3–1 on aggregate, eliminating the club from the tournament.
 Following this, he was offered a new contract by Ajax, which believed to be a three–year contract.
 However, Lindgren failed to secure a place in the starting line-up, as he played four matches at the end of the 2004–05 season.